jlsorrells/rbe3002lab3/README.txt

 This file provides parameters for the local costmap.
 It should be placed on the desktop of the turtlebot.

 path_following.py
-This is the main node that gets maps and frontier cells, calls the A* service to find out how to get around, then drive the path.
+This is the main node that gets maps and frontier cells, calls the A* service to find out how to get around, then drives the path.

 somuchstuff.launch
 This launches the nodes that run on the turtlebot.
 It provides different parameters to gmapping than the default launch file.